East London (bus company): Barking (BK)

 Barking garage operates routes 62, 145, 167, 169, 173, 179, 238, 362, 462, 667 and N551.

 Barking garage was opened in 1924 by the London General Omnibus Company to cater for the increased demand from the new housing estates springing up in Becontree.
 Barking was the last London Transport garage to operate AEC Regent III RT buses in revenue-earning service, the type being withdrawn following a final running day on route 62 on 7 April 1979.

 In 1992, it was intended to close this garage, along with those at North Street (Romford) and Seven Kings, in favour of a new 6 acre garage and company headquarters for East London at Chadwell Heath.
-However, the Chadwell Heath complex would not be built due to the land for it being contaminated, resulting in only Seven Kings garage closing.
+However, the Chadwell Heath complex was not built due to the land for it being contaminated, resulting in only Seven Kings garage closing.
 Thus, by 1994, Barking found itself with a scheduled requirement for 109 buses, mainly Titans and Optare Deltas.